 NOT TESTED SINCE 2002 This restaurant is run by an employee of the original owners, who went to open a restaurant by the same name in Richmond, VA.
 Excellent congee, good noodle dishes.
 Recomended.
 Extensive Chinese menu is translated into English.
 (Nov 2002)

 604 H St NW, 202-347-4656

 The restaurant that was open for many years at this location, Go Lo's, has been remodelled and reopened under new management but with the same kitchen staff.
 They have added a sushi counter and a bubble tea stand in order to get with the latest trends in Asian foods that white people like, and the menu has been simplified with all of the flaming hibachi stuff removed.
 Generally the usual fare, these folks are trying very hard to cater to the Western crowd.
 They can cook pretty well when specifically asked but will otherwise tend to the usual sweet slop in an attempt to appeal to the white crowd.
 (Jan 2002)

 11 - Jackey Cafe - 7

 611 H st NW, 202-408-1288.

-Mostly traditional Cantonese food, with good congee, noodle soups, and wonderful pan-fried noodle.
-This location was previously owned by Ho Wah and then the Rainbow In, both fairly low-grade places, but the new owners have done an excellent job of cleaning the place up.
+NOT TRIED SINCE 2007 Mostly traditional Cantonese food, with good congee, noodle soups, and wonderful pan-fried noodle.
+This location was previously owned by Ho Wah and then the Rainbow Inn, both fairly low-grade places, but the new owners have done an excellent job of cleaning the place up.
 (Jun 2007)

 17 - New Big Wong - 5